cynick/hoffmanavenuesoftware/wip/mspiff.md

 And so on.

-After about three levels of this, the decision tree overflows the tiny L1 cache of my brain.
+After about three levels of this, the decision tree overflows the tiny L2 cache of my brain.
-And year after year, I inevitably get to the end of the festival only to realize that I had missed some film that I had particularily wanted to see.
+And year after year, I inevitably get to the end of the festival only to realize that I had missed some film that I had particularly wanted to see.

 I needed some software to help me tame this decision tree!